Clarify Confused Nodes via Separated Learning: Methodology

-\paragraph{Model Training.} We employ the cross-entropy as the loss:
+We employ the cross-entropy as the classification loss:

 where $\operatorname{trace}(\cdot) $ means the sum of the diagonal elements of the matrix.
-The training process is shown in Algorithm~\ref{alg:NCgcn}.
-During model training, once the validation accuracy reaches a new high, the \textit{NC} values and masks of all nodes will be recalculated and updated, and used in subsequent epoch (line 9 and 10).
-Unlike other metrics, the low computational complexity of \textit{NC} metric allows it to be calculated and updated in real time during model training.
-The two processes of metric estimation and model inference will be alternately optimized to achieve better node classification, which can also be seen as a form of EM algorithm~\cite{em}. \paragraph{Efficiency.} The two channels of NCGCN can be computed in parallel.
-The thresholds guarantee the sparsity of our model, which can benefit from cuSPARSE library.
-Thus the complexity of this part is close to GCN.
-For the updates of \textit{NC} mask, we construct a hash dictionary to quickly index the $k$-hop neighbors of a node, thus achieve linear complexity.
-We compare NCGCN with baselines on actual time consumption.
-As shown in Appendix~\ref{app:eff}, NCGCN is significantly faster than other spatial methods and is comparable with the spectral methods.
+The pseudo code implementation is shown in Algorithm~\ref{alg:NCgcn}.
+During model training, once the validation accuracy reaches a new high, the \nc values and masks of all nodes will be recalculated and updated, and used in subsequent epochs.
+Unlike other metrics, the low computational complexity of \nc metric allows it to be calculated and updated in real time during model training.
+The two processes of metric estimation and model inference will be alternately optimized to achieve better node classification.